 Automatic cars are becoming increasingly popular, as they are easier and more relaxing to drive than a car with a manual gearbox.
 If you haven't driven an automatic car before, the lack of a clutch pedal and different gearbox controls may cause confusion, so in this video we will show how to drive an automatic car.

 Being able to steer your car properly is a crucial part of being a safe driver.
 You must be able to precisely steer your car around any bend or junction you come across whilst staying in the correct road position.
 In this video we will show you a few steering techniques for different types of bends and junctions.

 Knowing when to use the handbrake can be a difficult decision for a new driver, as it can seem like an unnecessary distraction that just makes driving more difficult.
 However, the appropriate use of the handbrake can actually make driving easier and safer, so this video will show the purpose of the handbrake, when to use it on a driving test, and a few situations when the handbrake can be useful.

 There is a lot more to braking a car than simply pressing the brake pedal.
 An expert driver will be able to read the road ahead and then use good braking technique to smoothly slow or stop the car.
 However, an inexperienced driver might find themselves often braking their car sharply or stopping with a sudden jolt.
-This poor braking technique will be uncomfortable for their passengers, increase their brake wear, and could even result in a loss of car control.
 This video will show how to brake progressively - as this is the safest and smoothest technique for road driving.